PowerAuth Networking SDK for Apple platforms

 Parallel Requests

-By default, the SDK is serializing all signed requests.
-This means that the requests signed with the PowerAuthSDK are put into the queue and executed one by one (meaning that the HTTP request is not made until the previous one is finished).
-Other requests will be parallel.
+By default, the SDK serializes all authenticated requests.
+Requests authenticated with PowerAuthSDK are placed into a queue and executed one by one, which means an HTTP request is not sent until the previous one finishes.
+Other requests are executed in parallel.

 This behavior can be changed via WPNNetworkingService.concurrencyStrategy with the following possible values: